This beer and maple braised ham is one of my favorite recipes, and I've been making it regularly for years.

 Notes

-** Note for the beer: if you don't have maple beer, use 2 bottles of blonde beer and add 2 tbsp (30 ml) of maple syrup.
+** Note for the beer: if you don't have maple beer, use 2 bottles of blonde beer and add 2 tablespoon (30 ml) of maple syrup.

 Marie-Noël Ouimet is a writer and content creator specializing in gastronomy, wine, and travel.
 She is the founder of the digital magazine Urbaine City, where for over 10 years she has been highlighting the pleasures of the table and the destinations that bring them to life.
 She also holds the WSET Level 3 certification in wines and spirits.